-Summary: Eliminating barriers for an individual upon request (accommodation) is good and important.
-Better is creating an inclusive environment that naturally welcomes all gifts and allows them to be given (accessibility).
+Eliminating barriers for an individual upon request (accommodation) is good and important.
+Better is creating an inclusive environment for all (accessibility).